Dummy (album): Legacy

 Retrospective reviews of the album have praised it highly.
 AllMusic's John Bush wrote: "Portishead's album debut is a brilliant, surprisingly natural synthesis of claustrophobic spy soundtracks, dark breakbeats inspired by frontman Geoff Barrow's love of hip-hop, and a vocalist (Beth Gibbons) in the classic confessional singer/songwriter mold ...
 Better than any album before it, Dummy merged the pinpoint-precise productions of the dance world with pop hallmarks like great songwriting and excellent vocal performances."
 Laura Barton recommended it as Portishead's key release in Uncut, commenting that the band, by setting their own original compositions to looped and scratched samples from "distressed vinyl", created "an introspective and avant-garde blues".
 In 2010, BBC Music reviewer Mike Diver called Dummy "quite simply one of the greatest debut albums of the 1990s" and said that "the constituents that make up much of this collection are easily traced – back to dub, to soul, and especially to hip hop ...
 But it's the manner in which the pieces come together that makes Dummy special to this day ...
 Imitators have come and gone, but no act has reproduced the disquieting magnificence conjured here except Portishead themselves."
 Writing for Pitchfork in 2017, Philip Sherburne summarised that "Portishead's 1994 debut is a masterwork of downbeat and desperation.
 They invented their own kind of virtuosity, one that encompassed musicianship, technology, and aura."
 Later, in 2022, Sherburne said of the album: "In the 28 years since, few soundtracks to dorm-room hookups have inspired a greater sense of dread."
 Pitchfork listed the album as number eleven on its list of the best albums of the 1990s.
 In 2024, Paste wrote the Dummy has "aged the most gracefully and remains the most timely" for the "jazzed-out hip-hop" of its era.

 Accolades

-Dummy won the 1995 Mercury Music Prize, beating stiff competition which included PJ Harvey's To Bring You My Love, Oasis' Definitely Maybe, and Tricky's Maxinquaye.
+Dummy won the 1995 Mercury Music Prize, ahead of other shortlisted albums including PJ Harvey's To Bring You My Love, Oasis' Definitely Maybe, and Tricky's Maxinquaye.